The big de Rham-Witt complex: Modules and derivations over -rings

 be abelian group object structure maps.
-Then the functor $F$ associates to the abelian group object $(f,+,0,-)$ the $A$-module $M$ defined by the kernel of the ring homomorphism $f$ with the $A$-module structure map given by $a \cdot x = 0(a)x$.
-Conversely, the functor $G$ associates to the $A$-module $M$ the abelian group object $(f,+,0,-)$ where $f \colon A \oplus M \to A$ is the canonical projection from the ring given by the direct sum equipped with the multiplication $(a,x) \cdot (a',x') = (aa', ax'+a'x)$ together with the abelian group object structure maps
+The functor $F$ associates to the abelian group object $(f,+_B,0_B,-_B)$ the $A$-module $M$ given by the kernel of $f$ with the $A$-module structure $a \cdot x = 0_B(a)x$.
+Conversely, if $M$ is an $A$-module, then we let $A \ltimes M$ be the ring given by the direct sum $A \oplus M$ equipped with the multiplication